-The maximum change in the full-scale output as the supplies are varied from nominal to minimum and maximum specified voltages.
+The maximum change in the full-scale output as the supplies are varied over a specified range.

 Settling Time

 The time required for the output to reach and remain within a specified error band about its final value, measured from the start of the output transition.